PaloAltoNetworks/panos-monitor/README.md

 ```
 pip install -r requirements.txt
 ```
-### 5. Customize Model Specifications

-The application includes a `pa_models.py` file with specifications for a sample set of firewall models.
-For the Upgrade Advisor to be accurate, you should edit this file to include the models and correct performance specifications relevant to your environment.

 ### 6. (Optional) Add a Favicon

 To add a custom icon to your browser tabs: